chrisman/how-to-bootcamp/README.md

 Over the past year, I completed the Full Stack program at [Galvanize](http://www.galvanize.com/), and got a job as a software engineer at [Skookum](http://skookum.com/).
 Based on these experiences, I have compiled some tips and suggestions for how get organized and be effecient for friends who are starting the same kind of undertaking, and which I am now making available here for you, dear reader.

-If you have a similar, or better, background, or even if you're brand new to the scene, you can contribute to this document by submitting a pull request or opening an issue.
+If you have a similar, or better, background, or even if you're brand new to the scene, you can contribute to this document by submitting a pull request, or ask a question by [opening an issue](https://github.com/chrisman/how-to-bootcamp/issues/new).
 Corrections, suggestions or additions, and general questions are all welcome.

 ## Contents